BerylCrescent/ScoutsTest_robotframework/README.md

 - [x] Create a template for the report
 - [x] Add a link

-[Here](https://docs.google.com/spreadsheets/d/1tnZP_O4EirXwucyyMgWD2zVHxhYFPB6O/edit#gid=1922104053) you can find the file, ehere I store bug reports.
+[Here](https://docs.google.com/spreadsheets/d/1tnZP_O4EirXwucyyMgWD2zVHxhYFPB6O/edit#gid=1922104053) you can find the file, ehere I store the test report.

 ## Subtask 4 - Create a portfolio